sprsr/homeserver/README.md

 </p>
 <h3> Choosing Drives: </h3>
 <h4> My Pick: 1TB Western Digital SN730 (~$47)  Single Seagate 10TB 3.5  (~$70 USD) </h4>
-Too many home server builders load their system up with drives as soon as they build.
+Too many home server builders load their system up with drives as soon as they build (Even some efficiency enthusiasts!).
+I don't understand this, as you are simply wasting money and power.
+I reccomend starting with a 1 TB NVME for your OS and File System for programs, followed by 2.5/3.5 Sata Drives that support your current needs.
 </p>
 </p>